MarkTakken/kf2vecFSW/README.md

 ###### Input:
 **$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format that should be split into multiple smaller subtrees. **-size** parameter is the user-specified subtree size.
 We set `-size` default to 850, but in practice we recommend that the user define it.
 Internally, this command relies on [TreeCluster](https://github.com/niemasd/TreeCluster).
 ###### Output:
-Output is a text file (extension `.subtrees`) that lists every leaf of a phylogeny and its corresponding subtree number.
+The output is a text file (extension `.subtrees`) that lists every leaf of a phylogeny and its corresponding subtree number.

 Ground truth distance matrix computation
 ------------
-To compute distance matrix for backbone phylogeny:
+To compute the distance matrix for the backbone phylogeny:
 ```
 python main.py get_distances -tree $INPUT_PHYLOGENY  -subtrees $FILE.subtrees
 ```
 ###### Input:
-**$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format. **$FILE.subtrees** is the file where each input genome has an assigned subtree number. **-mode** parameter can take values full_only, hybrid (default), subtrees_only and specifies whether distance matrices should be computed only for a full backbone tree, subtrees or both.
-This command requires [TreeCluster](https://github.com/niemasd/TreeCluster) to be installed as a dependancy.
+**$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format. **$FILE.subtrees** is the file where each input genome has an assigned subtree number.
+For now **-mode** parameter is set to `subtrees_only`.If a distance matrix corresponds to a single tree, it can be treated as a single clade (clade 0) and provided as input to this command.
+Under the hood, the distance computation command uses [TreeSwift](https://github.com/niemasd/TreeSwift).
 ###### Output:
-Output is will be saved in a directory where phylogeny is located.
+The output is will be saved in a directory where phylogeny is located.

 Training a classifier model
 ------------